Huyston/WillNotebook/README.md

 ### Dependencies

 WillNotebook needs Python3 to run, so if you don't have it installed download it [here](https://www.python.org/ftp/python/3.5.2/Python-3.5.2.tar.xz).
+If you are under Linux, it's very likely that you already have it installed.
+If not, use your package manager to install it.

 To run the server you will need to have installed the following packages:

 - Cherrypy (To run the server)